-Major Improvements must be completed as specified in the proposed Project Timeline.
-Failure to meet the proposed Timeline will result in the imposition of fines by the ARC of \$500 per month of delay (with no proration) unless waived by the ARC for exigent circumstances.
-A waiver of fines will be considered by the ARC upon receipt of a written request by the Owner that includes a full description of the circumstances that the Owner believes justify a waiver.
-The decision of the ARC to grant or deny a waiver shall be binding and conclusive.
+ARC has sole discretion to determine whether to grant an extension.
+Failure to notify the committee of the date of commencement or to complete the project in approved timelines may result in the imposition of fines by the Architecture and Landscape Review Committee of \$500 per month of delay (with no proration) unless waived by the ALRC for exigent circumstances.
+The decision of the ARLC to grant or deny a waiver of fines shall be binding and conclusive.